Manaslu Circuit Trek for Indian Citizens: Cost, Permits, Itinerary & Travel Guide (2026)

 Spring brings longer days, gradually warmer temperatures, and some of the most colorful landscapes of the year.
 As trekkers move through the lower valleys, forests begin to come alive with blooming rhododendrons and fresh greenery.
 Higher on the trail, snow-covered peaks remain visible above the valleys, creating a striking contrast between the mountains and the forests below.

-One thing many trekkers appreciate about spring is the feeling of change throughout the journey.
+One thing visitors often appreciate about spring is the feeling of change throughout the journey.
 Conditions can vary noticeably between the lower villages and the high alpine terrain around Samdo and Dharamsala, making the trek feel dynamic from start to finish.

 Autumn (September to November)